T3kton/t3kton.github.io/source/contractor/Introduction.rst

 the details and differences in deployment.

 To accomplish this, Contractor breaks deployment/provisioning into two parts.
+A **Structure**, or what it is you want to deploy, and a **Foundation**, or what you want to deploy it on.

+Structure examples are DNS servers, API endpoints, load balancers, web servers, docker hots, virtualbox hosts, CoreOS servers, etc...

-A Structure, or what it is you want to deploy, and a Foundation, or what you want to deploy it on.
-Examples of Foundations are VirtualBox VMs, Docker Containers, Servers with IPMI, Servers with out out-of-band control, Switches, PDUs, AWS, GCD, or just about anything else.
-A Structure would be a DNS server, API Endpoint, Load Balanacer, Web Server, Docker Host, VirtualBox Host, CoreOS Server, etc.  To describe a Structure, a BluePrint is used.
-This BluePrint describes configuration information needed to create the Structure.
-There are also BluePrints for Foundations, which describe firmware, machine level configuration (i.e., IPMI configuration ), as well as contain information to fingerprint foundations, for example a Foundation BluePrint can require a certain number of CPUs and Memory, PCI devices, as well as storage details.
-Each Structure and Foundation belong to a grouping called a Site.
-Sites can belong to other Sites, and a Structure does not need to belong to the same Site as its foundation.
-The Site can also contain configuration information that the Structures and Foundations that belong to it inherit.
-This way a configuration such as DNS Server can be maintained at the Site level and automatically propagate to everything inside that Site.
+Foundation examples are Docker Containers, Virtualbox VMs, servers with IPMI, servers with out-of-band controls, switches, PDUs, AWS, GCP, Azure, etc...

+A **BluePrint** is used to describe a Structure or Foundation.
+The BluePrint describes configuration information needed to create the Structure; as well as the firmware, machine level configuration (i.e. IPMI),

+Each Structure and Foundation belong to a grouping called a **Site**.
+Sites can belong to other Sites, and a Structure does not need to belong to the same Site as it's Foundation.
+The Site can also contain configuration information for it's Structures and Foundations to inherit.
+This way, a configuration such as a DNS server can be maintained at the Site level and automatically propagate to everything else within that Site.

+By separating the configuration of the "Hosted" (Structure) and the "Host" (Foundation) we can effectively divide up the job of configuring the system.
+As a Developer/Engineer configures their code, they embody that in a Structure.
+They can package that configuration information along with their code/designs and that configuration can also be tested and verified via CICD and similar work flows.
+This way the very same configuration information is for all stages of deployment.
+It is true that some Foundations require different considerations, however a well designed Structure Configuration can work for Containers (and the like) as well as OS installers (Baremetal/VM/Blade/AWS/Container, etc.)  Now when the Operations people need to turn it up to 11 (or 12) they just pick the location to deploy and no matter if it is hosted on premise in VMs, or deployed to AWS for some peak load handling, Operations can scale as needed, to whatever.

+You are also free from vendor lock in.
+If a new Cloud provider comes along, they don't need to have an AWS like API to use them, just a plugin  that talks to that Cloud provider's API and you are set.
+Same if a new class of hardware comes along (ARM servers anyone?) or a new way of approaching hosting (the next thing after containers).
+And you don't have to try to fit all your use cases into one silver bullet.

+Your Operations teams are also free to try changing out hosting solutions without retooling everything to try it -- in some cases without involving Engineering to do so.
+By allowing every thing, no matter the platform, to be tracked in the same place, you now have a single source of truth for your monitoring system to rely on.
+You don't have to worry about parts of your Micro Services failing to auto-register.
+And, you know exactly what is deployed where; useful when hardware needs to be swapped out.

-At its core Contractor has a scripting language called TScript.
-Each BluePrint has a Create and Destroy script that is executed to create and destroy that Structure or in the case of Foundations, provision and de-provision.
-Utility scripts can also be created, for example, if a new firmware for a storage controller is released.
+Each BluePrint has a **Create** and **Destroy** script that is executed to create and destroy that Structure, or to provision or deprovision in the case of Foundations.
+The scripting language is Turing Complete, and is extended by the loaded plugins, and target Foundation.

-A utility script can be created to deploy this new firmware, and a Job can be created to execute the script.
-Jobs are run by the Foreman subsystem.
-When a new Foundation has been detected, or a Structure's Foundation has been provisioned, Foreman will provide instructions to a SubContractor daemon to do individual tasks required for that Foundation to be Provisioned or Structure to be created.
+Utiity scripts can also be created.
+For example, if a new firmware for a storage controller is released, a utility script can be created to deploy the new firmware and a job can be created to execute the script.

+Jobs are run by the **Foreman** subsystem.
+When a new Foundation has been detected, or a Structure's Foundation has been provisioned, Foreman will provide instructions to a **SubContractor** daemon to do individual tasks required for that Foundation to be Provisioned or Structure to be created.

-SubContractor is a daemon that is run in appropriate parts of the network for handling tasks as requested by the Script being executed in the Job.
-All tasks are asked for by SubContracor, over HTTP (fully proxyable) thus Contractor itself does not have to have access to sensitive parts of the network, it only needs to be visible to SubContractor.
-Each SubContractor can be configured to only do certain types of work.
-For example, a SubContractor can be configured to do only IPMI tasks enabling the IPMI network to be isolated from other networks.
+SubContractor is a daemon that runs in appropriate parts of the network for handling tasks as requested by the script being executed within the Job.
+All tasks are requested by SubContractor over HTTP (fully proxyable), thus Contractor itself does not need to access sensitive parts of the network - it only needs to be visible to SubContractor.

+In turn, Each SubContractor can be configured to only do certain types of work.
-Other SubContractors can then handle PXE booting the servers and perform other checks such as checking to see if port 22 is open (a common and easy way to make sure a Structure with SSH installed has sucessfully booted).
+For example, a SubContractor can be configured to do only IPMI taks, enable the IPMI network to be isolated from other networks.
+Other SubContractors can then handle PXE booting the servers, and performing other checks such as checking that port 22 is open (a common and easy way to make sure a Structure with SSH installed has sucessfully booted).

 High Level Look
 ===============